 Your vehicle may be equipped with GM Magnasteer, a steering system that continuously adjusts the effort you feel when steering at all vehicle speeds.
 It provides ease when parking yet a firm, solid feel at highway speeds.
-Your steering can be adjusted for an easier or more firm setting.
-See your dealer for information.

 Steering Tips

 Driving on Curves